fabianwennink/IconCaptcha-PHP/README.md

 ## Options

+The following options allow you to customize the IconCaptcha to your liking.
+All of the options are __optional__, however you might still want to take a look at the ```captchaAjaxFile``` option and make sure the path is set correctly.

 | Option | Description |
 | ------ | ------ |
 | captchaTheme | Allows you to select the theme of the captcha.
 At the moment you can only choose between _light_ and _dark_. |